klemetsson/stratux-zero/README.md

 - [Stratux - European edition (b3nn0/stratux)](https://github.com/b3nn0/stratux)

 The Stratux software for this project is mostly untouched.
-The main addition is a more user friendly build system with lots configuration and customization options.
+The main addition is a more user friendly build system with more configuration and customization options.
 It also has the firewall enabled and does more cleanup and tweaking to enable faster boot time and lower power consumption.